Redundancy Guide: More than two years’ service

 Notice period options:

-• Garden leave: Stay on the payroll but don’t work, often to protect company interests
+• Garden leave: Stay on payroll but don’t work, often for business reasons.

 • Pregnancy or maternity leave